lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-2.rst

 **Last verified to run:** 2025-06-29

-**Learning objective:** How to use the coverage chart in the results interface.
+**Learning objective:** Use the coverage chart in the results interface.

 **LSST data products:** ``Object`` table